Yaseen-Rather/Key_Logger_Python/README.md

 - open terminal
-- navigate to the directory where the Program is installed (eg: C:\Downloads\Key_Logger_Python) -pip install -r requirements.txt
+- navigate to the directory where the Program is installed (eg: C:\Downloads\Key_Logger_Python)
+- pip install -r requirements.txt
 - run the command
 	python -m Project.keylogger
--if you have enabled the email feature enables first enter
+- if you have enabled the email feature enables first enter
 	1. Sender's Email
 	2. App specific password
 	3. Enter Recivers address